Subnet Calculator

 A practical guide to calculating network address, broadcast address, and usable host range from an IP address and subnet size.

-Learn what a subnet mask does, how it defines network boundaries, and how it relates to CIDR notation and usable host ranges.
+Learn what a subnet mask does, how it separates network and host portions of an IPv4 address, and how it relates to CIDR and usable ranges.